 Description of Science in Society

 The Science in Society track introduces students to the role of science in society.
-There are many examples that show how scientists are deeply involved in culture and politics: Think about the public role of experts in responding to the covid-19 pandemic.
-Other examples relate to the communication of chemical risks, controversies about animal experimentation, or the issue of energy at the interface of physics, economy and policy.
-You may also think of very specific cases, such as the use of machine learning in the life sciences.
-Moreover, the public role of scientific research is constantly depicted in film, literature, or social media.
+There are many examples that show how scientists are deeply involved in culture and politics: Think about the public role of experts in responding to the covid-19 pandemic, or the communication of chemical risks.
+Another example is the field of water management that confronts experts, policy makers and citizens with difficult trade-offs between human safety and nature conservation.
+You may even think about the way that scientific research is depicted in film, literature, or social media.
 Clearly, science operates in a societal context; it is not a standalone activity.

 The most important challenges of our time combine social and scientific aspects.
 Climate change, public health hazards, or digital technologies are the most prominent examples.
 These and many other societal changes usually entail a lot of scientific knowledge and uncertainties.
 This becomes clear, for example, in biomedical professions, where researchers, practitioners, patients, and many other groups engage with scientific knowledge.
 The other way around, scientific and technological developments always imply social assumptions and social consequences.
 Digital technologies and artificial intelligence, for example, deeply affect the way we think about ourselves, or build personal relationships.